 The originating turnaround port dictates the policy (such as in a crossing from Europe to the US it would be 18 or from the US to Europe or Asia it would be 21.)
-The minimum age to consume alcohol at our private destinations of Cococay and Labadee remains twenty-one (21) without regard to where the sailing originated.
-The Company retains the right, on rare occasions, to raise the minimum age of alcohol consumption on any sailing when local laws require or permit such a modification.
+The minimum age to consume alcohol at our private destinations of CocoCay and Labadee remains twenty-one (21) without regard to where the sailing originated.
+The Company reserves the right, on rare occasions, to raise the minimum age of alcohol consumption on any sailing when local laws require or permit such a modification.

 Guests can now take on board the ship, two bottles of wine per stateroom on the first day of embarkation only.
 Guest’s sailing on a Back to Back cruise may bring 4 bottles, 2 will be stored by the ship and delivered to their stateroom the first day of the second leg of their sailing.